ROTH Capital slashes price target on Peloton Interactive Inc. [PTON] – find out why.

 Sponsored

-The audio portion of the presentation will be webcast live over the internet and can be accessed at the Event’s section of the company’s Investor Relations website https://investor.onepeloton.com/news-and-events/events.
+On February 15th, 2023, we were honored to host and invite our team members and Member community to participate in a panel discussion exploring the intersection of anti-racism and mental wellness.
+The panel featured speakers from our valued Peloton Pledge partner, the Center for Antiracist Research of Boston University, and was moderated by Peloton Instructor Tunde Oyeneyin.

-Over the last 12 months, PTON stock dropped by -48.15%.
-The one-year Peloton Interactive Inc. stock forecast points to a potential upside of 12.17.
-The average equity rating for PTON stock is currently 2.50, trading closer to a bullish pattern in the stock market.
+The stocks have a year to date performance of 48.36 percent and weekly performance of -15.01 percent.
+The stock has been moved at 29.45 percent over the last six months.
+The stock has performed -23.66 percent around the most recent 30 days and changed -0.59 percent over the most recent 3-months.

-The market cap for the stock reached $4.47 billion, with 341.93 million shares outstanding and 310.65 million shares in the current float.
-Compared to the average trading volume of 13.09M shares, PTON stock reached a trading volume of 12531479 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If compared to the average trading volume of 12.88M shares, PTON reached to a volume of 17309805 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 ROTH Capital have made an estimate for Peloton Interactive Inc. shares, keeping their opinion on the stock as Buy, with their previous recommendation back on February 02, 2023.
 While these analysts kept the previous recommendation, Robert W. Baird raised their target price from $12 to $14.
 The new note on the price target was released on February 02, 2023, representing the official price target for Peloton Interactive Inc. stock.
 Previously, the target price had yet another raise from $12 to $17, while Piper Sandler kept a Neutral rating on PTON stock.
 On February 02, 2023, analysts increased their price target for PTON shares from 13 to 19.

-Peloton Interactive Inc. [PTON] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 9.13.
-With this latest performance, PTON shares dropped by -15.28% in over the last four-week period, additionally plugging by 36.02% over the last 6 months – not to mention a drop of -48.15% in the past year of trading.
+Peloton Interactive Inc. [PTON] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -15.01.
+With this latest performance, PTON shares dropped by -23.66% in over the last four-week period, additionally plugging by 29.45% over the last 6 months – not to mention a drop of -49.74% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and Peloton Interactive Inc. [PTON] shares currently have an operating margin of -42.42 and a Gross Margin at +16.81.
 Peloton Interactive Inc.’s Net Margin is presently recorded at -78.94.